kyaso/Zettlr/README.md

 ## Detailed Documentation

-In the following, every customization so far is listed, as well as the related versions.
+In the following, every customization so far is listed, as well as the related versions where the feature was touched.
 The versioning follows this schema: `<Zettlr-base>+custom.<custom-ver>`.

 * Switch between **current and previous tab** using `Ctrl+Tab`
 * **Mouse forward/backwards** buttons for next/previous files